» Board of Directors

 Harry Ballan, Treasurer

-Harry Ballan is a senior director at the Tikvah Fund and Senior Counsel at Davis Polk & Wardwell LLP after serving for six years as an associate and 16 as a partner.
+Harry Ballan is Managing Director of Global M&A at Alliant Insurance Services.
+He recently retired from the international law firm of Davis Polk & Wardwell after almost 30 years at the firm.
 Harry holds a B.A., M.A., M.Phil., and Ph.D. from Yale, as well as a J.D. from Columbia.
-He clerked for Judge Wilfred Feinberg on the Second Circuit before joining Davis Polk.
-Ballan has delivered presentations, papers, and classes on subjects in both law and neuroscience.
-He is chairman of the Institute for Music and Neurologic Function (co-founded by Oliver Sacks, M.D.), and he served as dean of Touro Law Center from 2016 to 2019.
+He has delivered presentations, papers, and classes on subjects including law, history, music and neuroscience.
+He is Chairman of the Institute for Music and Neurologic Function (co-founded by Oliver Sacks), and he served as Dean of Touro Law Center from 2016 to 2019.

 Mary is a master at creating collaborative programs that inspire connections and highlight individual and community strengths.
 When witnessing Darden Smith write a song with a veteran, she was compelled to put her skills to work in creating the SongwritingWith:Soldiers program.